Nintendo's phone case patent turns your handset into a Game Boy

-Over the years, we've seen numerous Game Boy-inspired phone mods and cases attempt to rekindle that childhood handheld gaming magic, though due to their unofficial nature, the vast majority have been quite lame.
+Over the years, we've seen numerous Game Boy-inspired phone mods and cases attempt to rekindle that childhood handheld gaming magic; sadly, due to their unofficial nature, the vast majority have been quite lame.

 An additional cutout is also included for the smartphone's front-facing camera – could Game Boy Camera functionality be making a comeback?